Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

-In this paper, we revisit the physics of Hall transport inside a split-ring resonator by taking both vacuum-induced as well as electrostatic boundary modifications into account.
-As already emphasized in previous theoretical works~\cite{de_bernardis_cavity_2018,saez-blazquez_can_2023,Amelio2021,Kotov2025,SanchezMartinez2024,Pantazopoulos2024,FernandezDeLaPradilla2025,andolina_quantum_2025,andolina_amperean_2024}, electrostatic effects are expected to exceed quantum vacuum contributions in magnitude under most conditions, yet such general considerations often do not directly yield experimentally testable predictions.
-Here, we identify a specific electrostatic mechanism that can explain the breakdown of conductance quantization in a cavity quantum Hall setup.
-By considering an effective single-electron model, we show that the electrostatic potential stemming from image charges in the metallic split-ring resonator can lead to the emergence of counter-propagating edge channels and, as a consequence, result in the breakdown of Hall conductance quantization.
-Under typical experimental conditions, the impact of this electrostatic effect on the conductance is many orders of magnitude larger than what is expected from additional vacuum-induced corrections~\cite{ciuti_cavity-mediated_2021,arwas_quantum_2023,borici_cavity-modified_2024} and the predicted features and energy scales are in line with the experimental findings of Ref.~\cite{appugliese_breakdown_2022}.
+In this letter, we revisit the physics of Hall transport inside a split-ring resonator by taking both vacuum-induced and electrostatic boundary modifications into account.
+As already emphasized in previous theoretical works~\cite{de_bernardis_cavity_2018,saez-blazquez_can_2023,Amelio2021,Kotov2025,SanchezMartinez2024,Pantazopoulos2024,FernandezDeLaPradilla2025,andolina_quantum_2025,andolina_amperean_2024}, electrostatic effects are expected to exceed quantum vacuum contributions in magnitude under most conditions.
+This raises important questions about the role of electrostatic effects in cavity-modified transport phenomena~\cite{paravicini-bagliani_magneto-transport_2019,appugliese_breakdown_2022, enkner_testing_2024, enkner_tunable_2025, graziotto_cavity_2025}, which have received little attention so far, but may drastically change our microscopic understanding of these experimental results.
+Based on a single-particle picture of the integer quantum Hall effect \cite{Laughlin_PhysRevB.23.5632, Thouless_PhysRevB.27.6083, Huckestein_RevModPhys.67.357, Thouless_PhysRevLett.49.405, halperin_quantized_1982, Hatsugai_PhysRevB.48.11851, trugman_localization_1983, macdonald1994introductionphysicsquantumhall,tong_lectures_2016}, in this paper we identify a specific mechanism that leads to the breakdown of conductance quantization in a cavity quantum Hall setup and arises from purely static image charges induced on the electrodes of the metallic split-ring resonator.
+Moreover, within the same formalism and under the same experimental conditions, we find that the corresponding vacuum-induced modifications of the quantum Hall system are several orders of magnitude weaker.